 Some people say that blogging is dead, but it’s not.
 Long-form blogging may be less preferred, but to say blogging is completely dead isn’t accurate at all.
-In fact, adding video to your blog or curating your blog strategy to incorporate consistent video-blogs is a great way to bring your audience into the driver’s seat of your business or highlight something that makes you different.
+In fact, adding a video to your blog or curating your blog strategy to incorporate consistent video-blogs is a great way to bring your audience into the driver’s seat of your business or highlight something that makes you different.

 For example, I host a LIVE SHOW for my Brides.
-On this show I share real weddings, tips, advice, and sometimes marriage-related content.
+On this show, I share real weddings, tips, advice, and sometimes marriage-related content.
 I then repurpose some of this content on my blog and link my couples to relevant content when applicable.
 When my Brides have trouble sleeping the night before their wedding, I send this video.
 My Brides literally tell me, “I watched this video yesterday and it helped me so much!”
 Creating evergreen content should be your goal with video.
-Be the reliable resource and problem-solver.
+Be a reliable resource and problem-solver.

 4. Reminds them why they need to book you

 The contact page is another high-traffic page on most websites.
 Placing a video on this page can actually remind the consumer why they need you over another business.
 Again, it’s not about placing a random video and calling it a day.
 Be extremely intentionally with what video you’re showcasing on this page.